DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 };
 ```

-Because mesh and amplification shaders don't have any built-in input attributes except thread ID and group ID, we need a way to pass draw commands to them.
+Because mesh and amplification shaders don't have any built-in input attributes except for thread ID and group ID, we need a way to pass draw commands to them.
-In real applications for each render object we need at least transformation, mesh ID and material ID, in this tutorial for simplification we have much less information.
+A real application will likely use at least transformation, mesh ID and material ID for each render object we need.
+In this tutorial for simplicity we will use much less information.
-`BasePos` - is cube position in 2D grid, 3D position will be calculated depending on `Time`, `Scale` - is cube scale.
+`BasePos` - is a cube position in 2D grid, 3D position will be calculated depending on the `Time`; `Scale` - is the cube scale.

 ```hlsl
 struct DrawTask
 {